October 21, Reading 2 – Lamentations 4, 5

 “The steadfast love of the LORD never ceases; his mercies never come to an end; they are new every morning; great is your faithfulness.”

-We might ask – How can Jeremiah (the author of Lamentations) not break under the weight of the big seemingly-opposing truths we read here?
+We can ask – How does Jeremiah (the author) not break under the weight of the opposing realities here?

 How can these both be true?

-Jeremiah was a real person who dealt with the reality of the world around him and his own sin.
+Jeremiah was a real person who dealt with how the world around him works, saw his own sin.

-His struggles will mirror ours, and we should take long-thought note of his prayers here – Because they point us to Jesus.
+His struggles will mirror ours, and we should take long-though note of his prayers here – Because they point us to Jesus.

-Jeremiah ends this passage pointing to the great truth – The Lord has taken up our cause, He is the JUST Lord, He will bring PUNISHMENT.
+Jeremiah ends this passage pointing to the great truth – That the Lord has taken up our cause.
+He is the JUST God, He will bring PUNISHMENT.

-Which in turn reminds us that we deserved as much punishment as any enemy of our God.
+Which in turn reminds us that we deserved punishment, we were God’s enemies.

 And yet.